feliperazeek/geonode/README.md

 # Geo for Node.js
 by Felipe Oliveira (http://twitter.com/_felipera)

-Geo is a very basic, but simple, geocode library for Node.js using Google's Geocode API (V3) - Geo Spatial features are coming out soon.
+Geo is a very basic, but simple, geo library for Node.js using Google's Geocode API (V3) for Geocoding and GeoHash for GeoSpatial support.